 What is an Admitted Carrier?

-An admitted carrier is an insurance company that has received a license from the state department of insurance for the authority to write specific lines of insurance.
+An admitted insurance carrier is an insurance company that provides insurance policies to individuals or businesses.
+They assume the financial risk of their policyholders by providing coverage for a variety of risks, such as property damage, liability, or bodily injury.
+An admitted carrier has received a license from the state department of insurance for the authority to write specific lines of insurance.
 Sometimes they are referred to as a standard carrier.

 Understanding Admitted Carriers